nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

 ### DATA
 can be a sequence of integer or string literals.
-If needed a label can be placed in front of the data sequence to hold the first entry.
+If needed a label can be placed in front of the data sequence to hold the address of the first entry.

     <id>: <int|str>, <int|str>, ..., <int|str>